 Vitamin C is one of the most important vitamins for your body, especially for your eyes and brain.
-There are many delicious foods rich in Vitamin C. Fresh foods and green, leafy vegetable are important sources.
-You can get almost all of your recommended daily value of Vitamin C just eating a small orange each day.
+There are many delicious foods rich in Vitamin C. Fresh foods and green, leafy vegetables are important sources.
+You can get almost all of your recommended daily value of Vitamin C just by eating a small orange each day.
 Vitamin C, an antioxidant, is particularly healthy for your eyes.
 A regular dose of the vitamin can stave off the development of AMD and cataracts, and ensure proper eye function.

 Experts at Oregon Health & Science University discovered in 2011 that Vitamin C is far more important to the function of the eye and brain than was previously thought.
 Your eyes’ retinas are considered part of your central nervous system, and it must maintain high levels of Vitamin C to function properly.